-We confirm thatthe above named education institution. .
+We confirm thatthe above named education institution.
 (Please insert Student's FULL Name) is/will be studying at

 Course Details

 Name of Course:

 Type of Course:

 Start Date:

 Finish Date:

 Address Details [if known]

 The Student's Overseas Residential Address (Please insert the Student's full Overseas Add

+······································

-is applicable) corresponded with the Student at their above
+We have/have not (please delete whichever overseas address. is applicable) corresponded with the Student at their above

 The Student's UK Address is: [if known] (Please insert the Student's UK Address)

 •••••

+•••••

-This certificate is only valid if embossed with the education institution's seal or stamp.
+This certificate is only valid if embossed with n the education institution's seal or stamp.

-Signed •••••
+Signed ······

-Name ••••••
+Name

 Position •••••

-Contact Telephone Number at education ins titution
+Contact Telephone Number at education in stitution